 10. Buy used than new.

 Instead of getting new products, choose those that have already aged into the manufacturing cycle.
+Shop secondhand.
 This will save in many levels.
 First, it saves resources that go into producing new stuff.
 Second, it saves money since used always costs less than new.
-Lastly, this gives stuff a new life and diverts them from landfill.
+Lastly, this gives stuff a new life and diverts them from landfills.

 11. Entertain by low impact activities.

-Instead of traveling, choose a staycation.
+Set aside traveling, you can choose a staycation.
 Find entertainment options that have low impact on resources.
 Want to go barhopping?
 Curl up in bed with a good book instead.
 Fancy the movies?
 Enjoy the picturesque scenery of nature such as mountains, rivers, forests, and falls.

 Be selfless with your time and energy.
 To create a huge impact on environmental issues, get involved.
-Find non profit organizations, charities and agencies that foster care for the environment.
+Find non-profit organizations, charities, and agencies that foster care for the environment.
 Share your time and skills to worthwhile causes such as animal welfare and protection of lands.
-Here you will find best why you practice sustainable living.
+Here you will find the best way you practice sustainable living.
 Because there is something worth fighting for in this planet.

-Sustainable living is not impossible.
+Sustainable living is not impossible, but truly it is challenging.
 It might be a drastic change to your lifestyle, but it is necessary.
 You cannot continue living YOLO.
 Rather, think of the environment you live in.
-Remember that whatever happens to Earth affects you and vice versa.
+Remember that whatever happens to Earth affects you and vice-versa, it’s like a boomerang.

-We only have one planet to live in.
+We only have one planet to live on.
 Forget about investigating life on Mars.
 Always live with respect to our environment.
 Choose to live sustainably.
 It’s our duty as stewards of nature.
-Ultimately, sustainable living is the only way to ensure the survival of both the human race and Earth itself.
+Ultimately, sustainable living is the only way to make sure the survival of both the human race and Earth itself.